Retrospec Weekender 10′ Inflatable Stand Up Paddle Board Review (2023)

 Thickness – 6″

-Retrospec Weekender 10′ iSUP is an all-around.
-This means that the board is a beginner friendly jack of all trades, master of none, a.k.a suitable for all areas of SUP to some extent, but not fully.
-Most suitable for some recreational paddling in calmer waters, but doesn’t exclude other areas of SUP activities on even the more rough waters.
+Retrospec Weekender 10′ MSL iSUP is an all-around.
+This means that the board is a beginner friendly jack of all trades, a.k.a suitable for all areas of SUP to some extent, but not fully.
+Most suitable for some recreational paddling on calmer waters, but, again, doesn’t exclude other areas of SUP activities on even the more rough waters.

 Retrospec Weekender 10′ SUP is inflatable.
-It’s filled with air is what this means.
+It’s filled with air is what that means.
 But worry not, it’s not a balloon that pops easily.
-It’s usually these inflatables instead of hard boards that are used in white water river riding, and that should give a hint at how strong inflatables actually are.
-There are demonstrations of people driving over their air filled boards with their trucks just to show that it is indeed reliably strong and won’t just pop that easily.
-The inflation valve is located at the rear of the board and the recommended PSI is 15.
+It’s usually these inflatables instead of hard boards that are used in white water river riding, and that should give a hint as to how strong inflatables actually are.
+There are demonstrations of people driving over their air filled boards with their trucks just to show that it is indeed reliably strong and won’t just pop.
+The inflation valve is located at the rear of the board and the recommended max PSI is 15.

-Retrospec Weekender 10′ iSUP is 10 feet long.
-It’s somewhat too short to serve as an option for everybody, but perfect for petite or average sized individuals.
+Retrospec Weekender 10′ iSUP board is 10 feet long.
+It’s somewhat too short to serve as an option for everybody, but perfect for average sized individuals.
 Usually the longer the board, the more speed it can build, but that comes at the cost of maneuverability.
-This board if plenty maneuverable while still having enough speed to not feel stuck in one place.
+This board is plenty maneuverable while still having enough speed so as to not feel stuck in one place when paddling.

-The ideal thickness at this width/length ratio would be 5 inches, but Retrospec Weekender 10′ iSUP is 6 inches thick.
-Most inflatable boards nowadays are 6 inches thick.
-Thicker boards tend to feel more sturdy and stable.
+The ideal thickness at this width/length ratio would be 5 inches, perhaps even 4, but Retrospec Weekender 10′ iSUP is 6 inches thick.
+Most inflatable boards are 6 inches thick.
+Thicker boards tend to feel more sturdy though.

-Retrospec Weekender 10′ iSUP board has a drop-stitch core material surrounded by a fabric holding the drop-stitch material together with PVC layers around the fabric.
-There’s a double layer of PVC at the rails.
+Retrospec Weekender 10′ iSUP board has your typical drop-stitch core material surrounded by a fabric holding the drop-stitch material together with PVC layers around the fabric.
+There’s likely a double-layer PVC at the rails.
 And finally a non-slip EVA foam deck pad on the very top to stand on.

 What Is Retrospec Weekender 10’ Inflatable Paddle Board Made of?